How It Works

-RealConnect provides a Free, simple and effective way to find & compare real estate agents and property managers.
-We source quotes from multiple real estate agencies to help you find the best real estate agent to sell or rent your property, or to provide a free property appraisal.
+RealConnect provides a Free, simple and effective way to find & compare real estate agents and property managers, to help you find the best real estate agent to sell or rent your property, or to provide a free property appraisal.
 Whether you’re looking to sell, lease, RealConnect can help you

 We understand the importance of finding the right agent, so we have created a free and simple system to help you find the best local real estate agent or property manager for the sale or rental of your property.
 Our unique system provides an easy way for you to compare the fees and commissions of your local real estate agencies and saves you the time and hassle of doing all the dreaded legwork yourself.
-First, complete our online form to receive multiple free proposals from your local real estate agents.
-This will create a private account for you which you can log in to later to compare your quotes.
-We will notify you by email as each agent submits their proposals.
-Secondly, compare the fees, commission percentage, experience, advertising costs & strategies of each agent.
-And finally, after you have examined and compared each proposal, you can make your choice.
-We can provide you with free quotes from many of the top real estate agencies in Brisbane, Sydney, Melbourne, Adelaide, Perth, Canberra, Cairns, Darwin, Gold Coast, Sunshine Coast, as well as all surrounding areas.
+First, complete our online form so we can find your matching local real estate agents.
+Secondly, use your unique web link we email you to compare the fees, commission percentage, experience, advertising costs & strategies of each agent.
+And finally, after you have examined and compared each agent, you can make your choice.
+We compare many of the top real estate agencies in Brisbane, Sydney, Melbourne, Adelaide, Perth, Canberra, Cairns, Darwin, Gold Coast, Sunshine Coast, as well as all surrounding areas.
 All of which are eager to offer you their best quotes for the sale or management of your property.

-Complete this form to allow RealConnect to invite real estate agents & property managers to send you obligation free quotes allowing you to compare fees and commission percentage.
+Complete this form to see local property managers so you can compare fees and commission percentage.

 Submit a property today to compare real estate agents fees and commissions and find the right agent or property manager for your situation, no obligations.
 We have agents from many of the best real estate agencies to choose from in Brisbane, Sydney, Melbourne, Adelaide, Perth, Canberra, Cairns, Darwin, Gold Coast, Sunshine Coast, as well as all surrounding areas.
 All of which are eager to offer you their best quotes for the sale or management of your property.